Let’s make sure everyone knows what we mean when we say “fellow” or “participant” in this program!

-All summer undergraduate researchers are welcome to join our weekly workshops between June 1 – July 26.
+All summer undergraduate researchers are welcome to participate in our weekly workshops between June 1 – July 26.
 You do not need to be a Chem-SURF Fellow to attend.
-A limited number of fellowships are available through this program to provide paid research internships during the summer.
+A limited number of fellowships are available through this program to provide financial support that enables your participation in the program during the summer.
 Students who are interested in financial support can apply at the link below.

 Chem-SURF Fellowship information:

-To be eligible for financial support, you must be a Duke undergradaute student on or near Duke’s campus for the duration of the program, and be able to dedicate your full attention to research.
-This means that you may not be enrolled in summer courses nor accept other paid work during the program timeframe.
-The summer stipend is $500 per week for 8 weeks of research, and additional support for housing may be available pending the program’s budget approval.
-The 8 weeks of research must begin after the date of Duke’s graduation ceremony, and must end prior to the first day of the Fall semester.
+To be eligible for financial support, you must be a Duke undergraduate student on or near Duke’s campus for the duration of the program, and be able to dedicate your full attention to research.
+This means that you may not be enrolled in summer courses nor accept other paid work during the program time frame.
+The amount of support provided to each fellow will depend on the program’s budget approval.

 The program is offered to support new researchers, and financial support through this program is offered to enable students to participate in full-time research internships in lieu of other paid summer work.
 Thus, students who are early in their research journey will be prioritized for financial support.
 And, students who receive paid internships through this program should not accept other work nor enroll in summer courses for the duration of the program.
-Questions should be directed to Meg Avery (meg.avery@duke.edu) or Professor Kathryn Haas (kathryn.haas@duke.edu).
+Questions that are not already answered below should be directed to Chem-SURF@duke.edu.

 Frequently Asked Questions

 - What is the stipend?
-The stipend in 2025 is $4,000 for 8 weeks of participation in the program.
+The stipend in 2025 was $4,000 for 8 weeks of participation in the program.
+The stipend for 2026 may be adjusted due to budget limitations.

-- If free housing available?
+- Is free housing (room & board) available?
 Maybe, depending on budget approval.
 Please indicate on your application if you need additional assistance to afford to live in Durham for this program.
-In 2025, on-campus housing is provided to all fellows thanks to the Trinity Research Enhancement Fund.
+In 2025, on-campus housing was provided to all fellows thanks to the Trinity Research Enhancement Fund.

 - Where would I live over the summer?
 More information will be available after fellowship award decisions are made.